the benefits of drinking water

 Coconut water is an all-natural way to hydrate, cut sodium, and add potassium to your diet.

-Drinking warm lemon water first thing in the morning on an empty stomach is thought to improve digestion, boost metabolism, and help in maintaining the Ph balance of the body.
+Drinking warm lemon water on an empty stomach first thing in the morning is thought to improve digestion, boost metabolism, and help maintain the body’s Ph balance.

 Cucumber water promotes weight loss, lower blood pressure, bone health, and skin health.